martppa/kthot/README.md

     let string_1
 ```

-When no `name` argument is provided to `ref()` build extension function, a default name to the object reference is given.
+When no `name` argument is provided to `def()` build extension function, a default name to the object reference is given.

 ### Assign values to declared references